 When it comes to landing a job, your LinkedIn profile acts as the online version of your resume.
-I’m going to share with you eight ways to build up your profile so you get noticed by potential employers.
+I’m going to share with you 10 ways to strengthen your profile and ensure you are optimising your professional brand with this online platform.

 - Before you update your profile, I suggest turning off your activity broadcasts which is explained here.
 Whatever changes you make to your profile won’t be announced to your connections and once you have finished, you can turn the broadcasts back on and start sharing articles and commenting on other people’s news updates.